rubyonracetracks/tutorial-rails-rubymn2/02-08-user_follow_display.md

 * Enter the command "sh testc.sh".
 5 tests fail because following_user_path is undefined.

 #### Routing
 * Edit the config/routes.rb file.
-In the "resources :users" section, add the following lines just after the line that begins with "collection":
+In the "resources :users" section, add the following lines just after the collection statement:
 ```
     member do
       get :following